BartolomeSintes/mclibre-python-testing/README.md

 # mclibre-python-testing
-Testing tool for some of the proposed exercises in mclibre.org's Python course
+Testing tool for some of the proposed exercises in mclibre.org's Python course available at http://www.mclibre.org/consutlar/python/